Create capacity & improve patient outcomes with Inhealthcare's digital health and remote monitoring technology

 We provide the building blocks to a digital NHS

 Public trust is critical for online engagement.
-The platform is hosted behind the NHS firewall in an NHS-approved data centre meaning patient information is kept secure.
+We are hosted behind the NHS firewall in an NHS-approved data centre meaning patient information is kept secure.
 We score 100 per cent on the Department of Health’s IG Toolkit Level 3 and we are also ISO27001 and ISO9001 accredited.

 Connectivity into the NHS